NK-Nikunj/concurrency-problems/readers_writers/README.md

 ```

 If the program built succesfully, You should see a binary named
-`producer_consumer`.
+`readers_writers`.
 To run:

 ```
-./producer_consumer
+./readers_writers
 ```

-This would run a simulation of producer consumer problem with buffer
+This would run a simulation of readers writers problem with buffer
 length of 10 and 5 consumer and producer threads.
 If you want to simulate with a different number of philosophers run:
 ```
-./producer_consumer --n-value your_value --prod-value your_value
+./readers_writers --n-value your_value --write-value your_value
---cons-value your_value
+--read-value your_value
 ```

 Replace `your_value` with the desired value. `n-value` is the buffer length,
-`prod-value` is the number of producer threads and `cons-value` is the
+`write-value` is the number of writer threads and `read-value` is the
-number of consumer threads.
+number of reader threads.